bedrocklinux/bedrocklinux-website/markdown/1.0beta3/plans.md

   during the hijack process.
 For example, the installer will prompt for whether or not ~{global~} should be its own stratum or shared with another one.
-- One in which the it attempts to auto-detect or default to some value for all of the information it requires.
+- One in which it attempts to auto-detect or default to some value for all of the information it requires.
 This will allow for a fully automated process with minimal expectations on the user, ideal for people who want to jump into Bedrock Linux quickly.